ULL-ESIT-DMSI-1920/vuejs-github-profile-card-sergio-pitti-alu0101232812/README.md

     "updated_at": "2022-01-06T13:49:40Z"
     }
   ```
-* [ ] Add the relevant information to the template.
+* [ x ] Add the relevant information to the template.
 Use a computed property `githubYear` so that appears only the year in which the user joined GitHub

   ```js
         computed: {